Architecture Overview¶

 Surface builder methods accept named positions ("center", "top_left") or relative tuples (rx, ry) where (0, 0) is top-left and (1, 1) is bottom-right.
 This keeps cell-level code resolution-independent.

-Internally, relative positions are stored as RelCoord(rx, ry) — a NamedTuple with rx and ry fields (see core/coord.py).
+Internally, relative positions are stored as RelCoord(rx, ry) — a NamedTuple with rx and ry fields (see core/relcoord.py).
 The .at property on every entity returns and accepts RelCoord values.
 The .binding property accepts a Binding dataclass for full positioning configuration (relative position, path-following, reference entity).
-Users reposition entities through .position, .at, or move_to_cell() — low-level pixel movement (_move_to, _move_by) is private.
+Users reposition entities through .position, .at, or move_to_surface() — low-level pixel movement (_move_to, _move_by) is private.

-Every entity knows which surface it lives in via entity.cell.
-This enables fit_to_cell() to work without passing the cell explicitly:
+Every entity knows which surface it lives in via entity.surface.
+This enables fit_to_surface() to work without passing the surface explicitly: